nikki-experiments/my-react-boilerplate/README.md

 So your about to create a new React project!
 How fun.

+When I'm creating a simple small React project mainly for a quick demo I'll use [create-react-app](https://create-react-app.dev/docs/getting-started).
+If I'm building something where I need a few more tools I might follow the steps below and use [Parceljs](https://parceljs.org/) as my no-config bundler instead of Webpack.
+However if I wanted to build something with full scalability I would use webpack and follow the steps below.

 Follow these steps to get your [React](https://facebook.github.io/react/) project up and running quickly.
 A special thanks to Frontend Masters for the [Intro to react class](https://github.com/btholt/complete-intro-to-react/tree/start).
 [React Notes](https://btholt.github.io/complete-intro-to-react/)

 Here's an outline of what we need to do.